paulhoux/Cinder-Samples/README.md

 Cinder-Samples
 ==============

 Sample applications for the Cinder framework.
+These samples are meant to be used with the latest release of Cinder.

 These code samples are compatible with the Microsoft Visual C++ (Express) 2010 and 2012 compilers.
 Use the project files inside the ```vc10``` folders for Visual C++ 2010.
 For Visual C++ 2012 you should use the files inside the ```vc11``` folders.
 XCode support for MacOS X is not included, because I do not own an Apple and would not be able to update the project files.